16. Back to the Garden.

 “Wise words,” says Dru.
-“But will they be understood?”
+“Will they be understood?”

 Sly sides into a pompion patch, a mass of leafy vines.
 He rolls onto his back, intending to unwind with a spot of stargazing, one of his favorite things to do.
-But, he’d been going all day, not a single nap, he promptly nods off.
+But, he’d been going all day, not a single nap.
+He nods off.

 He’s woken by a sharp exchange very near, several voices at once.
 “Don’t do it, Tilly!
 Are you out of your ever-loving mind?
 We don’t know that the devil has been rendered harmless.
 Come away, all, until we get a feel for the situation.”